Note, this content is currently undergoing expert review.

 - evaluating the program itself and making changes as needed.

-ABA can focus on a specific problem, like screaming in the supermarket, or it can work more broadly on a range of developmental areas at the same time, like communication, self-care and play skills.
+ABA can focus on a specific behaviour, like repeatedly taking off seatbelts in the car, or it can work more broadly on a range of developmental areas at the same time, like communication, self-care and play skills.

 There are many different styles of ABA, ranging from very structured and rigid to more flexible.
-There are branded intervention programs that use ABA principles, including the Lovaas Program.
+There are branded programs that use ABA principles, including the Lovaas Program.
+And there are other programs based on the principles of ABA, including Early Intensive Behavioural Intervention (EIBI).

-Applied Behaviour Analysis (ABA) is an effective approach for teaching a range of skills to children with autism spectrum disorder (ASD).
-Quality research shows that it has positive effects on the behaviour of children with ASD.
+Applied Behaviour Analysis (ABA) is an effective approach for teaching a range of skills to autistic children.
+Quality research shows that it can have positive effects on autistic children’s communication, cognitive and behaviour skills.

-Given the variation in how ABA is applied, however, you might need to check the outcomes of specific programs to judge their success.
+Given the variation in how ABA is applied, however, you might need to check the outcomes of specific programs to judge whether they’re right for your child.

 Who practises Applied Behaviour Analysis (ABA)?